yukomath/Skin-Cancer-Classification/README.md

 All project files are available in the following folder:
 [Project folder](https://drive.google.com/drive/folders/1STEpBd5-sPoryYCv_VT3BjC2v0yZ1zlg?usp=share_link)

-本プロジェクトでは、７種類の皮膚の腫瘍の画像データを分類するモデルをディープラーニングの手法を用いて作成しました。メラノーマは悪性なので、見落としを防ぐために、評価指数としてRecallを用いました。 Original Challengeはここ(リンク)で、Trainingデータのみ公開されており、testデータは非公開です。本プロジェクトではKaggleからデータを用い、trainデータを、train70％, Evaluation15％, test15％の割合で分割して使いました。分割はデータリークを防ぐために、lesion数での割合で分割しています。データはクラスごとにアンバランスで、悪性の腫瘍、特にメラノーマはデータ数が少ないです。アンバランスを修正するために、Samplerを用いたのと、 loss functionに重みをつけて評価しています。

 ## Overview
 This project aims to build a deep learning model for classifying dermatoscopic images of skin lesions into seven categories.
 Since melanoma is a malignant tumor, missing a melanoma case (false negative) can have serious medical consequences.
-Therefore, recall is used as the primary evaluation metric, with a particular focus on melanoma recall.
+Therefore, ***recall*** is used as the primary evaluation metric, with a particular focus on melanoma recall.

-The original challenge (link) provides only training data, while the test set remains private.
-In this project, we instead use the dataset available on Kaggle and split it into:
+The original challenge [(LINK)](https://challenge.isic-archive.com/landing/2018/) provides only training data, while the test set remains private.
+In this project, we instead use the dataset available on [Kaggle](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000) and split it into:

 - Training set: 70%
 - Validation set: 15%